 \section{Magnetic ordering}

 The transition metal element Cr often brings about magnetism in its compounds.
 In 1$T$-CrTe$_{2}$, as we have mentioned, each Cr ion is sitting inside the octahedral crystal field formed by six neighboring Te ions.
 The crystal field splits the Cr 3$d$ orbitals into $e_g$ and $t_{2g}$ groups, with $e_g$ having a higher energy.
 With the $d^2$ electron count for the Cr$^{4+}$ ion, according to the Hund's rule, only the low-lying $t_{2g}$ orbitals are partially occupied with parallel spins.
 This indicates that the Cr ions in 1$T$-CrTe$_{2}$ carry magnetic moments.
-In addition, for partially occupied $t_{2g}$ orbitals, the spin-orbit coupling (SOC) is typically much stronger (compared to the $e_g$ case where orbital angular momentum is quenched).
-This could help to enhance the magnetic anisotropy and the Curie temperature.
+In addition, for partially occupied $t_{2g}$ orbitals, the spin-orbit coupling (SOC) is typically much stronger compared to the $e_g$ case. {This is because the orbital angular momentum is completely quenched for $e_g$ but not for $t_{2g}$.
+Hence, the SOC effects can appear at first order for partially filled $t_{2g}$ bands.} This could help to enhance the magnetic anisotropy and the Curie temperature.

 The magnetic ordering of bulk 1$T$-CrTe$_{2}$ has been determined in previous experiment~\cite{freitas2015ferromagnetism}, which is FM and the magnetization lies in the layer plane.
 The Curie temperature is about 310 K. In the following, we focus on the magnetic ordering in monolayer CrTe$_{2}$.